Cmichs90/Chicago-_Crime_-Analysis/README.md

 # Other Analysis:

 ## Predictive Analysis Summary:
 Crimes might slowly decrease over time in the prediction.
-But predictions aren't 100% perfect— i need more data to make better reasoning.
+But predictions aren't 100% perfect.
+I need more data to make better reasoning.

 #  Recommendation and conclusion: